Lecture Notes in Education Psychology and Public Media

 welcome Image

-Lecture Notes in Education Psychology and Public Media (LNEP) is an international peer reviewed journal which publishes only original articles from a wide variety of methodological and disciplinary perspectives concerning social science issues.
-The journal aims to improve the human condition by providing a public forum for discussion and debate about education, psychology, communication and law issues.
-The journal publishes articles that are research-oriented and welcomes empirical and theoretical articles concerning micro, meso, and macro phenomena.
-Manuscripts that are suitable for publication in the LNEP cover domains on various perspectives of education, psychology, communication, law, and their impact on individuals, businesses and society.
+The proceedings series Lecture Notes in Education Psychology and Public Media (LNEP) is an international peer-reviewed open access series publishes conference proceedings that address social science topics from a wide range of methodological and disciplinary perspectives.
+By offering a public forum for discussion and debate about issues in education, psychology, communication, and law, the series seeks to improve the state of social science.
+Research-focused articles are published in the series, which also accepts empirical and theoretical articles on micro, meso, and macro phenomena.
+The LNEP accepts proceedings on a variety of topics related to education, psychology, communication, law, and the effects of these fields on people and society.

 More from Lecture Notes in Education Psychology and Public Media